Give us a missed call on

 Taxpayers often face challenges while filing GST returns.
 Below are common problems and solutions:

-2. Mismatch in GSTR-2A and GSTR-3B: Differences between auto-populated and filed returns lead to compliance issues.
+2. Mismatch in GSTR-2A, GSTR-2B, and GSTR-3B: Differences between auto-populated and filed returns lead to compliance issues.
+Solution: Reconcile data monthly, with particular focus on GSTR-2B for ITC claims.

 4 common mistakes to avoid while filing GST return